 Experienced Defense Representation

-Drug conspiracy law can be complicated.
-If you have been charged in the state of Florida, hiring an attorney with deep understanding of the legal issues involved is imperative.
+Drug conspiracy law can be complicated in Florida.
+If you have been charged for drug conspiracy, hiring an attorney with deep understanding of the legal issues involved is imperative.
 It is important that you get in touch with our team at Monroe & King, P.A. as soon as possible, so we can guide you to make informed decisions on how best to proceed with the case after you’ve been charged.

 Call Monroe & King, P.A. today at (904) 474-3115 for the one-on-one legal help you need and deserve.

 Providing Clients with Exceptional Representation Paired with Personalized Attention

 A Boutique-Style Law Firm with an Intentionally Small Case-Load